 (i) When considering the total impedance of the generator and the ERCOT system, if a 5% or greater reactance dip, or a reactance crossover of zero Ohms from negative to positive with increasing frequency, occurs within a +/- 3 Hz complement of the modal frequency, then the generator is considered to be potentially vulnerable to Torque Amplification.
 The percentage of a reactance dip is on the basis of the reactance maximum at the first inflection point of the dip where the reactance begins to decrease with increasing frequency.

-(3) The detailed SSR assessment shall include an electromagnetic transient program analysis or similar analysis.
-A Generation Resource is considered to be vulnerable to SSR if any of the following criteria are met:
+(4) The detailed SSO assessment shall include an electromagnetic transient program analysis or similar analysis.
+A Generation Resource or Large Load is considered to be vulnerable to SSO if any of the following criteria are met:

-(a) The SSR vulnerability results in more than 50% of fatigue life expenditure over the expected lifetime of the unit;
+(a) For a Generation Resource, the SSR vulnerability results in more than 50% of fatigue life expenditure over the expected lifetime of the unit;

 (i) If the fatigue life expenditure is not available, the highest torsional torque caused by SSR is more than 110% of the torque experienced during a transmission fault with the series capacitors bypassed;

-(b) The oscillation, if occurred, is not damped; or
+(b) For a Generation Resource or a Large Load, the oscillation, if any, is not damped; or

-(c) The oscillation, if occurred, results in disconnection of any transmission and generation facilities.
+(c) For a Generation Resource or a Large Load, the oscillation, if any, results in disconnection of any transmission or generation facilities.

 3.22.3 Subsynchronous Resonance Monitoring